Overview

 Research

 There are diverse studies on ABA, showing both positive and negative results.
 Researching this and other approaches can be crucial before deciding how best to support yourself or your child.
-According to 2022 research based on years of studies and new knowledge from neurodiversity activists, doctors, and psychologists, ABA may not be effective for everyone and has been associated with various concerns, including potential adverse mental health impacts.
+According to 2022 research based on years of studies and new knowledge from neurodiversity activists, doctors, and psychologists, applied behavior analysis may not be effective for everyone and has been associated with various concerns, including potential adverse mental health impacts.

 Finding therapy